luda412/htmlStudy/README.md

-# 🎥 Movie App Creation
+# 🎥 Creating a Movie App

-## First: Lean JSX
+## First Step: Understanding JSX

-- Bacis of React
+- Basics of React
-- What is Component
+- What are Components?
-- How to Use Component(Ex.
-Import)
+- How to Use Components (e.g., Importing)
-- What is State And Props
+- Understanding State and Props

-If you click on [this](https://www.notion.so/7-_1-ReactJS-d15020a1fa3442ba9cb5f3906ca5528f), you can go to the Notion page
----
+For detailed explanations, please visit [this Notion page](https://www.notion.so/7-_1-ReactJS-d15020a1fa3442ba9cb5f3906ca5528f).

-## Second: Use Effects
+## Second Step: Implementing Effects

-- What is UseEffect
+- Understanding useEffect
-- What is an empty array
+- The significance of an empty array
-- How to handle rerendering
+- Managing rerendering

-Also, You click on [this](https://www.notion.so/EFFECTS-8765b8e38b964646ad7f8e479da1c32b) you can go to the Notion page
----
+For more information, check out [this Notion page](https://www.notion.so/EFFECTS-8765b8e38b964646ad7f8e479da1c32b).

-## Third: Feature of App
+## Third Step: Features of the App

-- To Do
+- To Do List
-- Movie API(URL)
+- Integration with Movie API (URL)
-- Fetch
+- Fetching data
-- And Use React Router
+- Utilizing React Router for navigation

----

-## Final: Publishing
+## Final Step: Publishing

-All explanations can be found by clicking on this [Notion Page](https://www.notion.so/7-_1-ReactJS-d15020a1fa3442ba9cb5f3906ca5528f)
+For detailed explanations, refer to the [Notion Page](https://www.notion.so/7-_1-ReactJS-d15020a1fa3442ba9cb5f3906ca5528f).